 \section{Introduction}

-Statistical models lacking analytical results for inference on the corresponding parameters are common in both frequentist and Bayesian settings.
-For example, even basic logistic regression requires iterative procedures for point estimation of the corresponding coefficients.
-In this context, a convenient strategy to overcome these challenges is to iteratively approximate the log-likelihood induced by such models through accurate tangent lower bounds that admit tractable maximization.
-Such a perspective has led to state-of-the-art variational Bayes (\textsc{vb}) approximations optimizing tractable evidence lower bounds of the marginal likelihood, and routinely-implemented expectation-maximization (\textsc{em}) \citep{em_McLachlan1996} and minorize-maximize (\textsc{mm}) \citep{mm_Hunter2004} schemes for maximum likelihood estimation.
-In both cases, the resulting procedures face a fundamental tractability-flexibility trade-off, determined by the selected class of lower bounds.
-Larger and more flexible classes are expected to accurately approximate the target log-likelihood at the expense of computational challenges in deriving and optimizing the selected lower bound.
-On the contrary, by relying on simpler classes these computational issues can be circumvented, but the resulting approximation often suffers from a reduced accuracy.
-Depending on the inference goal, such a trade-off has different consequences.
-For example, in \textsc{vb} it directly affects the quality of the resulting approximation of the target posterior, whereas in \textsc{mm} and \textsc{em} schemes it controls the efficiency of the optimization routine,~which depends both on the number of iterations to convergence and on the cost of each update \citep[see e.g.,][]{mm_Wu2010}.
+Statistical models lacking analytical results for inference on the corresponding parameters~are~common in both frequentist and Bayesian settings.
+For example, even basic logistic regression~requires iterative procedures for point estimation.
+In this context, a convenient strategy to overcome these challenges is to iteratively approximate the log-likelihood of such models through accurate tangent lower bounds admitting tractable maximization.
+Such a perspective has led to effective variational Bayes (\textsc{vb}) approximations optimizing tractable lower~bounds of the marginal~likelihood \citep[e.g.,][]{Blei_2017}, and popular expectation-maximization (\textsc{em}) \citep{em_McLachlan1996} and minorize-maximize (\textsc{mm}) \citep{mm_Hunter2004} schemes for maximum likelihood estimation.
+In both cases, the resulting procedures face a fundamental trade-off, determined by the selected class~of lower bounds.
+Larger and sharper classes are expected to accurately approximate the target log-likelihood at the expense of computational challenges in optimizing~the~selected bound.
+Conversely, simpler~classes mitigate these tractability issues, but the resulting~approximation suffers~from reduced accuracy.
+Depending on the inference goal,~this~trade-off has different consequences.
+For example, in \textsc{vb} it affects the quality of the approximation of the target posterior, while in \textsc{mm} and \textsc{em} schemes it controls the efficiency of the optimization routine, which depends both on the number of iterations and the cost of each update \citep[][]{mm_Wu2010}.